VanderbiltML/vanderbiltml1.github.io/index.md

 # Nominate a speaker

 You can either fill out this form or send us an email if you have additional suggestions.
-We will review and consider contacting the nominee to schedule a talk.
+We will review and consider sending the nominee an invite to schedule a talk!

 <form
   action="https://formspree.io/f/xgeqdykn"